-- Directive 2001/83/EC of the European Parliament and of the Council, dated 6 November 2001, on the Community code relating to medicinal products for human use. - 3.
-Relationships with Patient Organizations.
-Patient organizations and the pharmaceutical industry Royal Decree 1416/1994 of 25 June 1994 regulating share common interests, such as improving the the advertising of medicinal products for human use. quality of life of patients and paying attention to Royal Legislative Decree 1/2015, of 24 July, approving their interests.
-The rules included in this section the revised text of the Law on Guarantees and guarantee that the manner in which companies Rational Use of Medicines and Medical Devices. interact with patients and with the organizations that • Law 3/1991, of 10 January, on Unfair Competition. represent them is appropriate and in compliance European Federation of Pharmaceutical Industries with, among others, the principles of independence, and Associations (EFPIA) Codes on Interactions with mutual respect and transparency.
-The continuous Healthcare Professionals (HCPs), Relationships with commitment of pharmaceutical companies to the Patient Organizations and Disclosure of Transfers development, efficacy and rigor of the self-regulation system is the result of the responsible attitude of of Value.
-International Federation of Pharmaceutical Farmaindustria members and those companies Manufacturers and Associations (IFPMA) Code that have decided to adhere to the Code voluntarily.
-This commitment is proved by the companies' of Practices.
-Legal Office Report Number 2016-0172 (REF implementation of robust internal procedures 143318/2016) dated 22 April 2016 from the Spanish designed to guarantee compliance with the Code, Data Protection Agency (AEPD), reproduced in Annex with the aim of ensuring appropriate training of their employees.
-The transparency of the self-regulating I of the Code. system is offered as an essential tool for promoting
+- Directive 2001/83/EC of the European Parliament and of the Council, dated 6 November 2001, on the Community code relating to medicinal products for - Royal Decree 1416/1994 of 25 June 1994 regulating the advertising of medicinal products for human use. - Royal Legislative Decree 1/2015, of 24 July, approving the revised text of the Law on Guarantees and Rational Use of Medicines and Medical Devices. - Law 3/1991, of 10 January, on Unfair Competition. - European Federation of Pharmaceutical Industries and Associations (EFPIA) Codes on Interactions with Healthcare Professionals (HCPs), Relationships with Patient Organizations and Disclosure of Transfers - International Federation of Pharmaceutical Manufacturers and Associations (IFPMA) Code - Legal Office Report Number 2016-0172 (REF 143318/2016) dated 22 April 2016 from the Spanish Data Protection Agency (AEPD), reproduced in Annex I of the Code.